byu-law-dev/strapi-provider-upload-aws-s3-private/README.md

 # strapi-provider-upload-aws-s3-private

+## BYU Law Note: this is a fork of a public repository and GitHub does not allow us to change the visibility

 ## Description

 This version of provider is identical with the offical one [here](https://github.com/strapi/strapi/blob/master/packages/strapi-provider-upload-aws-s3/), the only difference being that the ACL: 'public-read' config is removed.